JoeyStanley/real/resources.md

 # Resources

-On this page you'll find links to all sorts of stuff that I have found useful, including software, tutorials, books, general reading on R, statistics, Praat, and other stuff.
+On this page you'll find links to all sorts of stuff that I have found useful, including tutorials, books, and general reading on R and Praat, statistics, software, corpora, design, and other stuff.

 <br/>
 ## My handouts, tutorials, and workshops